<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=229461991482875&amp;ev=PageView&amp;noscript=1">

 This means determining what you do now, how it's done, who does it, what's wrong with it.
 This gives you a baseline.

 Then you work out how you want to do it better, who needs to be involved, and what level of automation you want.
-This gives you your target future state, and a roadmap for measuring your progress from where you are now to where you want to be.
+This gives you your target future state and a roadmap for measuring your progress from where you are now to where you want to be.

-To be effective in specifying all your requirements, you'll need to be very organised, disciplined and thorough in your approach.
+To be effective in specifying all your requirements, you'll need to be very organised, disciplined, and thorough in your approach.

-4. Determine the scope
+• Determine the scope of CLM practices required

-5. Research the market
+• Research the CLM solution market

-6. Propose initial requirements
+• Propose initial CLM system requirements

-7. Validate initial requirements
+• Validate initial CLM solution requirements

 When you consider all the activities that might be performed in managing contracts, it may be something of a surprise to discover how many people can be involved in some fashion.

-The IACCM have estimated that the cost of the average contract, based on the time spent by multiple parties within the business in preparing and agreeing it, is at least $6,900.
+The IACCM have estimated that the cost of the average contract, based on the time spent by multiple parties within the business in preparing and agreeing it, is at least $6900.

-• Any part of the business that needs to specify, acquire and use products and services from third parties
+• Any part of the business that needs to specify, acquire, and use products and services from third parties

-• People with spend approval rights
+• People with spend approval rights to authorise acquisition of the CLM software

-• People with contract signing rights
+• People with contract signing rights to execute the contract with the CLM provider.

 To ensure your requirements document meets the needs of all the relevant parties, you need to identify them all and invite them to provide their input.